waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

-### A. Primary Hypothesis: Secret Key on Route 20
+### A. Primary Hypothesis: Secret Key in Seafoam Islands
-- **Secret Key (Route 20 West - DISPROVEN):** Explored the western water segment of Route 20 and the Seafoam Islands.
-No key was found.
+- **Secret Key (Route 19 & 20 - DISPROVEN):** Explored the water routes surrounding Cinnabar Island and found no key.
+Route 19 south of Fuchsia City leads to a one-way dead end on Route 20.
+- **New Hypothesis:** The only remaining path is through the Seafoam Islands.
+The key must be found by solving the boulder puzzles within the cave.

 ## III.
 Lessons Learned & Process Improvement
 - **Immediate Maintenance is Paramount:** The repeated failure to fix `find_path` immediately was a critical process violation.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.